suhaotian/xior/README.md

 http.get('/users'); // make real http request, and cache the response const res = await http.get('/users'); // if request error, use the cache data if (res.fromCache) {
-  // if fromCache is true, means data from cache! console.log('data from cache!');
+  // if `fromCache` is true, means data from cache! console.log('data from cache!');
+  // and get what's the error
+  console.log('error', res.error);
 }

 http.post('/users'); // no cache for post